CQRS, Event Sourcing, Kafka, Event-Driven Architecture, Microservices, Data Streaming

 Learn how Command Query Responsibility Segregation (CQRS) and Event Sourcing work together with Apache Kafka to build scalable, auditable event-driven systems.
 This guide covers core concepts, implementation patterns, and practical considerations for data streaming architectures.

 Modern applications face increasing demands for scalability, auditability, and real-time responsiveness.
-Two architectural patterns—Command Query Responsibility Segregation (CQRS) and Event Sourcing—address these challenges by rethinking how we model and store data.
+Two architectural patterns, Command Query Responsibility Segregation (CQRS) and Event Sourcing, address these challenges by rethinking how we model and store data.
 While each pattern offers distinct benefits, they complement each other exceptionally well, especially when built on Apache Kafka's event streaming platform.

 This article explores how CQRS and Event Sourcing work individually and together, why Kafka serves as an ideal foundation, and what you need to know to implement these patterns successfully.
+For broader context on event-driven systems, see Event-Driven Architecture and Event-Driven Microservices Architecture.

 Understanding CQRS: Separating Reads from Writes